Harry Swartz

-Harrison "Harry" Swartz (born March 19, 1996) is an American professional soccer player who plays as a midfielder for USL Championship club New Mexico United.
+Harrison "Harry" Swartz (born March 19, 1996) is an American retired professional soccer player who played as a midfielder.

 Career

 Swartz is from Needham, Massachusetts.
 He played soccer at Needham High School, where he was a 2011 Bay State League First Team pick after breaking the school record for most points as a sophomore.
 In 2012, he was a silver medalist with the United States in the 2012 Pan American Games in Sao Paulo, Brazil.
 In 2013, he was rated among the top 150 high school seniors by College Soccer News.